-After schools’ objectives were derailed by the disruption of lockdown, they’ve reviewed what’s most important about a student’s education.
+After schools’ objectives were derailed by the disruption of COVID-19, they’ve reviewed what’s most important about a student’s education.
 Is it nurturing their growth in a safe environment?
-Or securing results at the top of the rankings?
+Or securing results at the top of the league table?

-How schools are set up, how teaching takes place, and how students learn have shifted over the last year.
-So, too, has the definition of an outstanding school.
-Once a more abstract conception of stellar results, mature students, and supremely organized staff, schools are now clearer about the ultimate goals they’re pursuing as they continue recovering from a learning deficit.
+How schools are set up, how teaching takes place, and how students learn have shifted over the last few years.
+So has the definition of an outstanding school.
+Once a more abstract conception of stellar results, mature students, and supremely organised staff, schools are now clearer about the ultimate goals they’re pursuing as they continue recovering from a learning deficit.

 Part of this is being able to adapt to those shifts.
-A school strategy that pivots between evolving staff and student needs, with teachers having the training to confidently deliver effective instruction that drives student success.
+A school strategy that pivots between evolving staff and student needs, with teachers having the training to confidently deliver effective approaches.
 Much of this responsibility rests with the SLT.
-School leadership needs to be informed by the collective staff opinion, but crucially needs to be attuned to the current and future trends in pedagogy and EdTech to support them.
+School leadership needs to be informed by the collective staff opinion, but crucially needs to be attuned to the current and future trends in pedagogy and edtech in order to support them.

 It’s also about how modern a school is in terms of its IT infrastructure.
-EdTech isn’t just an interest of IT directors — teachers increasingly desire a seamless digital backdrop they can utilize to make their lessons more engaging, with tools that also bolster their own productivity.
-A school’s ability to embed this level of purposeful, valuable EdTech into a variety of traditional, future-proof pedagogical approaches is a hallmark of success.
+Edtech isn’t just an interest of IT managers — teachers increasingly desire a seamless digital backdrop they can utilise to make their lessons more engaging, with tools that also bolster their own productivity.
+A school’s ability to embed this level of purposeful, valuable edtech into a variety of traditional, future-proof pedagogical approaches is a hallmark of exceptionalism.

 That’s why the classroom remains irreplaceable.
-Educators are united in their belief that this environment is unparalleled for the quality of engagement, tech use, and collaboration they’re working to reignite.
-The most strategic schools understand the opportunity to empower the role of the classroom teacher with a commitment to EdTech and the training to maximize its value — all of which they believe will only grow further in the future.
+Educators are united in their belief that this environment is unparalleled for the quality of engagement, tech use and collaboration they’re working to reignite.
+The most strategic schools understand the opportunity to empower the role of the classroom teacher with a commitment to edtech and the training to maximise its value — all of which they believe will only grow further in the future.

-But the importance of all this extends beyond the prestige of a high district or state rating.
-In 2021, everything comes down to the student experience.
-Educators have been at the forefront of supporting pupils through the challenges of remote learning and the toll of isolation.
+But the importance of all this extends beyond the prestige of an ‘outstanding’ Ofsted rating.
+In 2024, everything comes down to the student experience.
+Educators have been at the forefront of supporting students through their challenges.
 They may be leaving that period behind, but all their efforts are motivated by combating its impact so students feel safe and supported to get back on track.